friendster analytics

 Here is a practical, five-step method for responding to toddler tantrums:

-1. Say Your Child’s Name: Addressing your child by name helps ground them in the moment and reestablish connection.
+1. Say Your Child’s Name: Addressing a toddler by name helps ground them in the moment and reestablish connection.

 2. Validate Their Feelings: Let your child know you understand how they feel.
 For example: “It looks like you’re really upset because you can’t have the toy right now.”